shankybnl/MobileAutomationFramework/README.md

 - iOS Simulator or Android Emulator or real device to execute tests.

+- Install Maven in your machine.
+Maven is a build tool (can be downloaded from [here](https://maven.apache.org/download.cgi)). pom.xml file is present in base directory which has all the required dependencies and code to invoke testng.xml file when executed from command line.

 ## Framework with testng tests setup and execution ([cucumber BDD tests here](#cucumber-bdd-tests))

+### Running sample test

+1. Connect your device to your machine or start the emulator.

+*Note: start appium server on your machine if not included programatically*

+###### Run below commands to execute android testng test:

+$ cd mobileautomationframework/
+$ mvn test -Dos=android -Dsurefire.suiteXmlFiles=testng.xml

+*Include iOS app on which you want to run test.
+Provide its path in config.xml file (iOSAppPath=src/app/path-to-your-iOSfile).
+And write  screen locators in IOSLoginScreen and methods in IOSLoginCorelogic.
+Now you are ready to run below commands.*

+###### Run below commands to execute iOS testng test:

+$ cd mobileautomationframework/
+$ mvn test -Dos=iOS -Dsurefire.suiteXmlFiles=testng.xml

+### Architecture Overview

 **Package : UITestFramework** : It includes the common classes (and methods) which are required by each test to perform actions.
 Below are classes in this package: